dmbarbour/glas/docs/GlasApps.md

 * CRDTs - replicate to every node, interact with locally, and synchronize replicas when nodes interact.

 In general we should consider *permanent* network disruptions, e.g. destruction of a node.
 In this context, ownership by a single node can be a problem.
 For critical Refs, such as shared or runtime vars, we might favor use consensus algorithms instead of ownership by a single Ref.
 But requiring consensus for every update is expensive.
 We might favor indirection, such that a non-critical intermediate Ref can be updated efficiently by a node, or detached and replaced (with consensus) after a timeout.

+### Stack State

+Instead of a dynamic heap, we could present application state as a set of local vars allocated on a call stack below 'step' or 'rpc', available to application methods through a set of algebraic effects handlers.
+A subset of state can bind to a shared database, perhaps based on prefix in the naming convention.

+There are no first-class heap 'Refs' to local vars.
+However, we will need a robust alternative to 'sys.heap.index.\*' for stable, efficient dynamic structure and fine-grained conflict analysis.
+Perhaps we could approach this in terms of lenses or prisms in the program model, or perhaps some means of passing higher-order 'queries' through handlers.
+In any case, this is a problem for the program model to resolve in general.

+My intuition is that avoiding heap Refs is a good thing.
+Local vars on a call stack are easier to render, comprehend, compose, and extend compared to a mess of heap refs, and we'll get static types and layout much more conveniently.
+Of course, the two models are easily combined, and it is very conventional to do so.
+Perhaps this will mostly replace 'sys.heap.var', serving as application root state.

 ## HTTP Interface